enandr/open-ticket/README.md

 https://openticket.rogerenand.com

 ## Features
+* User can view all projects
-* User can see all products
+* User can view all tickets of a project
+* User can add a project
-* User can see their cart
+* User can add a ticket
-* User can add items to their cart
+* User can assign a project to multiple users
-* User can see product information
+* User can assign a ticket to a user of a project
-* User can remove items from their cart
+* User can edit a ticket
-* User can place an order
+* User can view all team tickets
-* User can always see their total
+* User can change slack id

 ## Images
 ![My Tickets Page](https://github.com/enandr/open-ticket/blob/master/Screen%20Shot%202019-12-16%20at%206.22.42%20PM.png "My Tickets Page")